mdmower/ip2ldb-reader/README.md

 **Additional information**

+- `cacheDatabaseInMemory` - Read entire database into memory on intialization.
 - `reloadOnDbUpdate` - When enabled, the database file is monitored for changes with a 500ms debounce.
-On the leading edge, the database reader is put into the `INITIALIZING` state so that attempts to read from the database short circuit and do not touch the filesystem.
+  - If `cacheDatabaseInMemory` is `false` (the default case), the database reader is put into the `INITIALIZING` state on the leading edge of the debounce.
+Attempts to read from the database short circuit and do not touch the filesystem.
 The updated database is reloaded on the trailing edge of the debounce.
 This means there is a minimum of 500ms where geolocation requests will receive `{status: "INITIALIZING"}` responses.
+  - If `cacheDatabaseInMemory` is `true`, the reader will continue to return results from the cached databse while the updated database loads.
+There is no interruption in service.
 - `subdivisionCsvPath` - When a filesystem path to the [IP2Location ISO 3166-2 Subdivision Code CSV database](https://www.ip2location.com/free/iso3166-2) is provided, the country code and region will be used to identify the corresponding subdivision code.
 - `geoNameIdCsvPath` - When a filesystem path to the [IP2Location GeoName ID CSV database](https://www.ip2location.com/free/geoname-id) is provided, the country code, region, and city will be used to identify the corresponding GeoName ID.